GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/1-6_Modern Skeleton Realistic/README.md

 3. minimum Win API
 4. minimal skeletal Win API app
 5. realistic skeletal Win API app using custom assets
-6. a modernized C++ practices skeletal Win API app using C++ wide strings
+6. a modernized C++ practices skeletal Win API app using C++ wide strings *<----- this example*
 7. minimum MFC app

+This was more of an experiment in C++ than anything really useful when using the WinAPI.

 ### Notes